Framework for liquid crystal based particle models

-The main open question is choosing the potential - e.g. depending only on the shape $V(M)$, or maybe also derivatives $V(A)$, ideally with minimal number of parameters like only preferred eigenvalues (or less).
-A natural direction is through search for agreement with 3 leptons as hedgehog of one of 3 axes as in Fig. \ref{intr}: they should form 3 local minima in the space of possible rotations of hedgehog ansatz, probably stabilized by the enforced magnetic vortices.
-Additionally, ideally their configuration should also enforce intrinsic periodic process (de Broglie clock) e.g. as rotation of additional degree of freedom for uniaxial $\to$ biaxial transition, derivative dependence of potential brings hope to obtain it.
+The main open question is choosing the potential - e.g. depending only on the shape $V(M)$, or maybe also derivatives $V(A)$, ideally with minimal number of parameters, like only $g$ and $\delta$ preferred eigenvalues, or less as e.g. $g\approx 1/\delta$.
+As potentials are usually effective, the best would be deriving it from a deeper model, e.g. replacing abstract ellipsoids with concrete objects.
+A natural way to find the potential is through search for agreement e.g. with 3 leptons as hedgehog of one of 3 axes as in Fig. \ref{intr}: they should form 3 local minima in the space of possible rotations of hedgehog ansatz, probably stabilized by the enforced topological vortices.

-Another direction is completion and verification of suggested looking natural unification with gravity as tiny rotations of 4th (time) axis - with dynamics governed by second set of Maxwell equations: using $\vec{\Gamma}^g$ in place of $\vec{\Gamma}$, with spatial curvature $\vec{R}^{gg}$ of submanifold of constant time: perpendicular to this time axis, influencing electromagnetism in $(\ref{g2})$ - supposed to lead to gravitational light bending, time dilation, dark energy type effects.
-There is also required some mechanism giving gravitational mass to particles as tiny $\vec{R}^{gg}$ curvature, e.g. activated by $\vec{R}^{eg}$ EM-GEM interaction, or by the potential e.g. by fixing $\det(M)$ constraint suggested in \cite{my}.

-Finally, there is huge family of particles - the question is which can be obtained with this kind of approach, ideally would be getting all with proper dynamics, after quantization agreeing with the Standard Model.
-There are promising topological soliton approaches for nuclei~\cite{skyrm}, using topological number as baryon number instead of electric charge here.
-Qualitative suggestion for further particles with approach discussed here can be found in \cite{mytop} and is sketched in Fig. \ref{part}, is planned to be developed in the future.